torizon/blog/content/ota-obstacle-course-part-1.md

 control of the update infrastructure can direct clients to install old software versions that may have other security issues that can be further exploited.

 ### Solution 2: Multi-tiered signing authority architecture

-To address some limitations of simple code signing, a multi-tiered signing system can be employed, which establishes a hierarchical public key infrastructure with some number of tiers (typically three tiers).
+To address some limitations of simple code signing, we can imagine a multi-tiered signing system which establishes a hierarchical public key infrastructure with some number of tiers (typically three).
 The root Certificate Authority (root CA) serves as the trust anchor, and cryptographically signs (i.e. “issues”) the certificates of intermediate CAs.
 These intermediate CAs can then issue a third tier of certificates, to be used to sign the actual software update packages.
 Each certificate authority issues the certificates of the ones in the tier below it, creating a "chain of trust" that ensures the integrity and authenticity of software updates, verifiable by the individual ECUs as long as they have the root CA in their trust store.

 You may think, "Why is this better than code signing?
-It is essentially the same as signing a piece of software!"
+Isn't it essentially the same as signing a piece of software?"
 This system is better than simple code signing because it allows for the _delegation_ of signing responsibilities to various vendors across different business relationships.
-Furthermore, a hierarchical structure also allows for varying levels of security for the keys used for cryptographically signing the code.
+Furthermore, a hierarchical structure also allows for varying levels of security for the keys used for signing the code.
 This means the root tier keys can be stored offline to minimize the risk of compromise.

-Analyzing against our scope of threats:
+Let's analyze this system against our threats:
 1. The impact of T1 is **reduced** due to the ability to use different keys for different entities with varying levels of security.
 2. The threat of T2 is also slightly **reduced**.
 An attacker in control of the update server but not the signing key(s)